 Most of the time a blocked gutter is a quick and straightforward repair – if the roof is accessible you may be able to clear it yourself (usual ladder safety rules apply!).
 If you are not confident or not able to safely access the gutters, a local builder or roofer can do the job for you.

 It’s important because if leaks and flooding gutters are left they can cause water to drain down the outside wall of your house.
 This will eventually cause internal dampness and worse – timber decay and dry rot might develop to any timbers built into or next to the damp wall.
 Our surveyors often find dampness internally where rain pipes have been broken or leaked.

 Leaves will eventually turn to mulch if not cleared, which will provide ideal conditions for small plants to grow.
 This mulch can also be washed into the downpipes where it can cause more blockage, this time unseen which will mean the gutters back up and overflow.

-In coastal areas like our office in Hythe, it is not uncommon to find shells, food waste and worse left behind by hungry seagulls.
+In coastal areas like Hythe where our one of our offices is based, it is not uncommon to find shells, food waste and worse left behind by hungry seagulls.

 Have a look now for leaf and plant blockage and get it cleared.
 Next time it rains, grab your umbrella, go outside and check if the joints are all sound, or if they need sealing.
 While you’re outside have a look at the bottom of the downpipes.
 If they drain into a gully, does the pipe extend all the way down or does it stop short?
 Has the spout become dislodged?
 Is the gully clear?
 If you are feeling really keen, have a quick look at the brackets for the pipes and gutters – are they all there?
 Have any broken or slipped?